please if you have any comments or more information regarding this record.

 34°35'36.51" S 19°45'39.22" E Alt: 45m

-This is the oldest extant water mill in working order and daily use in South Africa.
+This is the oldest extant watermill in working order and still in daily use in South Africa.
 The mill's original wooden machinery was replaced with iron machinery in 1881 manufactured by 'I ZIMMERMANN, DANZIG, DEUTSCHLAND'.
-Along with the entire Elim is was declared a National Monument in 1975 and is now a Provincial Heritage Site.
+It, with the entire Elim Moravian Mission precinct, is was declared a National Monument in 1975 and is now a Provincial Heritage Site.

 Writings about this entry

 |Fransen, Hans.
 2004.
 The old buildings of the Cape.
 A survey of extant architecture from before c1910 in the area of Cape Town - Calvinia - Colesberg - Uitenhage.
 Johannesburg & Cape Town: Jonathan Ball Publishers. pg 449|

 |Howard, Leslie & Phillips, Keith.
 2004.
 Overberg tapestry.
 Helderberg: Keith Phillips Images. pg 49|

 |Picton-Seymour, Désirée.
 1989.
 Historical Buildings in South Africa.
 Cape Town: Struikhof Publishers. pg 79 ill|